 Another option is automatic enrolment for particular groups of health service or telecoms service users.
 This approach has been used in some BHBM programmes.
 In Zambia, all customers of one telecoms carrier received messages.
-In India and Sudan, users were automatically enrolled through health services or door-to-door when they screened positive for being at risk of diabetes (as part of a national inclusive screening programme), and there was a free and easy opt-out mechanism.
+In India and Sudan, users were automatically enrolled through health services being at risk of diabetes (as part of a national inclusive screening programme), and there was a free and easy opt-out mechanism.
 This option could be a possibility, although contextual factors need to be considered, such as legality of sending unsolicited messages or acceptability of such an approach.

 Although target users may enrol in the programme, they may not engage or participate in the module.
-To learn more about the engagement of target users, two-way messages (providing that responses are free) or

-Testing the programme's content with target users is absolutely crucial to make it appealing to them. gathering data in an app can help to gauge ongoing participation.
+To learn more about the engagement of target users, two-way messages (providing that responses are free) or gathering data in an app can help to gauge ongoing participation.
 These messages or requests can be part of the basic content package, such as motivational messages, or designed for the purpose of checking participation and monitoring health behaviour change (e.g., "How did it go with your walking goal today?
-Reply
+Reply or door-to-door when they screened positive for